Switch Administration Commands

 ip name-server

 The ip name-server command adds name server addresses to running_config.
 The switch uses name servers for name and address resolution.
-The switch can be configured with up to three name servers.
+The switch can be configured with up to 32 name servers: 16 IPv4 addresses and 16 IPv6 addresses.
 Although a command can specify multiple name server addresses, running_config stores each address in a separate statement.
-Name server addresses can be IPv4 and IPv6; each command can specify both address types.

 The no ip name-server and default ip name-server commands remove specified name servers from running_config.
 Commands that do not list an address remove all name servers.